overtone/emacs-live/packs/template/user-template-pack/README.md

 ### init.el

 Use the file `init.el` for your own configuration elisp.
-If this starts getting unweildy then you might want to break out the config into separate files which you can store in the config directory.
+If this starts getting unwieldy then you might want to break out the config into separate files which you can store in the config directory.

 ### config